one man’s guide to most of one band’s catalog

 “All My Love”

-Say what they must about this one — and yes, there is much to say — but unlike so much of else of the catalog there is not just raw musical feel here but undeniable and real (for lack of a better word) emotion at work.
+Say what they must about this one—and yes, there is much to say—but unlike so much of else of the catalog there is not just raw musical feel here but undeniable and real (for lack of a better word) emotion at work.
 Plant had written about things important to him by now, and on plenty of occasions, but here in the recollection of unspeakable loss we get the sound of a man looking inwards in the hopes of someday looking ahead.
 Jones and Page masterfully trade those clipped keyboard notes and country licks through the intro and verses, but just listen to those middle two minutes: who knew this band was capable of such lovely drama?

-Led Zeppelin could indeed grow up — yes, that Led Zeppelin—and all the other Led Zeppelins could, too.
+Led Zeppelin could indeed grow up—yes, that Led Zeppelin—and all the other Led Zeppelins could, too.
 They wouldn’t, of course, but this is still a nice place from which to wonder what could have been.
 [B]

 “I’m Gonna Crawl”

 As a vaguely country-influenced late 1970s adult contemporary ballad, this isn’t the worst thing anyone could’ve come up with: some neat guitar lines, nice dynamics in the arrangement, and Plant’s voice here settling nicely into something resembling a raspy hard rock middle age.
 Even as a closer, deliberately of an album and inadvertently of an band, it’s a decent enough capstone.
-Unfortunately, this was not just some band setting that capstone.
+Admittedly, this was not just any band setting that capstone.
 But here we are.
 [C+]